8 Lesser-Known Ski Spots Close to Tokyo

 ©GALA

 Impulsive skiers rejoice!
-Take the train from Tokyo, shred some lines, and be back home for dinner.
+As one of our ski spots close to Tokyo, take the train from Tokyo Station, shred some lines, and be back home for dinner.
 Infrastructure is second to none with changing rooms, onsen, rental shops, and souvenirs right at your fingertips.
 Sure, it might look like it’s stuck in the past, but it works flawlessly for us skiers.
 Depending on your ticket, you can explore two other connected resorts making your slope choices practically endless, if you’ve got the time.
 Couple that with decent annual snowfall and Yuzawa town just a moment’s stroll away, and you’ve got yourself a damn good spontaneous ski trip.

 GALA Yuzawa Snow Resort